extreemedev/Biotech/README.md

 ***

-### Overview
+## Overview

-This project's goal is to create a user friendly ambient where anyone could use easily the pipeline.
-It consists in a Docker Compose structure where all software are in an isolated environment, the containers,§ in communication with the machine.
-Periodically (every 5 seconds) the machine will check the workdir if there are the files necessary to start the pipe, and then will proceed automatically to start the pipeline, using a Python script.
-In the workdir will then be added specific folders named after the softwares, that will contain the output files generated.
+This project's goal is to create a user friendly environment where anyone can easily use the pipeline.
+It consists of a Docker Compose file which manages every softwares and microservices.
+Periodically (every 5 seconds) the host-system will check if the working directory contains the needed file to begin the pipeline, then will proceed automatically to start it, using a Python script.
+In the working directory then, the main program will add some specific folders named after the softwares, that will contain the output files generated.

 ***

+## Dockerfile image `xubuntu-novnc-biotech:latest`

+Our Dockerfile image `monitor` is based on [accetto/ubuntu-vnc-novnc][this-github-novnc] published image.
+This new custom image includes a bunch of jre and python installations and moreover some custom enviroment settings, which may let the user be easy using this NoVNC system.
+It also includes a [FastQC][this-man-fastqc] interactive installation.
+Just for debug purpose, you can find these installation under the path: `/otp/bioprograms`, but it's highly recommended not to operate inside this directory.

+***

-### Docker compose structure
+## Docker compose structure

 This project repository contains resources for building various Docker images based on [Ubuntu][docker-ubuntu] with [Xfce][xfce] desktop environment and [VNC][tigervnc]/[noVNC][novnc] servers for headless use.